getwilds/wilds-docker-library/README.md

 Defined in `.github/workflows/docker-scout.yaml`, this workflow:
 - Scans all Docker images for security vulnerabilities using Docker Scout
 - Generates comprehensive vulnerability reports
-- Creates GitHub issues for critical or high-severity vulnerabilities

 ## Contributing